-- Posted by Neil H. Buchanan

 Still, there is something vaguely creepy about the tale that Lichtblau tells.
 His story boils down to this: (1) There was a proposal to save money, (2) The affected industry began lobbying Congress, so (3) The proposal now might fail.
 Readers might wearily shrug their shoulders and think, "What else is new!
 Of course the lobbyists will win."
 That was certainly my first reaction.
 As I have thought more about this, however, the underlying logic has become more and more difficult to fathom.
 More on that in a moment.

 But first, it is important to understand just how simple the underlying issue is.
-Normally, if a lender faces a higher risk of default on a loan, they will want either a higher interest rate from the borrower, some kind of collateral, or a guarantee or cash from a third party.
+Normally, if a lender faces a higher risk of default on a loan, it will want either a higher interest rate from the borrower, some kind of collateral, or a guarantee or cash from a third party.
 Therefore, one could imagine lenders refusing to make affordable loans to many college students, given how iffy repayments are on these unsecured loans, and given that many students lack a backer with sufficient resources.

 The problem is that the federal government solved the lenders' problem twice.
 The program that the Administration wants to end has the federal government paying lenders to make student loans, even though the loans are guaranteed by the federal government.
 The lenders thus face no losses from defaults, but the federal government pays them to make them more willing to put up with those (nonexistent) default losses.
 Sweet deal!
 Eliminating the subsidy would save an estimated $80 billion or so over 10 years, money that the Administration would put toward expanding the availability of student loans.